pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 # Configuration API for Dart SDK

-Dart complete API reference for building real-time applications on PubNub, including basic usage and sample code.
+Dart API reference for configuring PubNub for real-time apps.
+Keep code blocks, parameters, and critical details.

 ## Configuration

-Create configurations for different subscribe keys using a Keyset object.
+Create configurations for different subscribe keys using a Keyset.
 Use KeysetStore to store your Keysets.
-Ensure names are unique; only one keyset can be the default.
+Names must be unique; only one default keyset is allowed.

 ### Method(s)